Mayankkamriya/yardstickTask-mayank/README.md

 The project is deployed online.
 You can access it here:
 🔗 **Live Demo:** [https://mayankyardstick.vercel.app](https://mayankyardstick.vercel.app)

+## ❗ Known Issues

+   - **Bug**: When clicking the Edit button, the date field is not getting set properly.
+   - **Cause**: The date state is not being correctly initialized when loading the edit form.
+   - **Status**: Identified
+   - **Workaround**: Manually reselect the date before saving.

+Planned Fix: Updating the state management to ensure the date field is set correctly when editing an entry.

 ## 🤝 Contribution
 Contributions are welcome!
 Feel free to fork this repository and submit a pull request with improvements.